telepace/voiceflow/.github/CODE_OF_CONDUCT.md

 #### Reporting security issues

 Security issues are always treated seriously.
 As our usual principle, we discourage anyone to spread security issues.
-If you find a security issue of kubecub, please do not discuss it in public and even do not open a public issue.
+If you find a security issue of telepace, please do not discuss it in public and even do not open a public issue.

 Instead we encourage you to send us a private email to [3293172751nss@gmail.com](mailto:3293172751nss@gmail.com) to report this.

 #### Reporting general issues

-To be honest, we regard every user of kubecubas a very kind contributor.
-After experiencing kubecub, you may have some feedback for the project.
-Then feel free to open an issue via [NEW ISSUE](https://github.com/kubecub/kubecub/issues/new/choose).
+To be honest, we regard every user of telepaceas a very kind contributor.
+After experiencing telepace, you may have some feedback for the project.
+Then feel free to open an issue via [NEW ISSUE](https://github.com/telepace/telepace/issues/new/choose).

-Since we collaborate project kubecub in a distributed way, we appreciate **WELL-WRITTEN**, **DETAILED**, **EXPLICIT** issue reports.
+Since we collaborate project telepace in a distributed way, we appreciate **WELL-WRITTEN**, **DETAILED**, **EXPLICIT** issue reports.
 To make the communication more efficient, we wish everyone could search if your issue is an existing one in the searching list.
 If you find it existing, please add your details in comments under the existing issue instead of opening a brand new one.

-To make the issue details as standard as possible, we setup an [ISSUE TEMPLATE](https://github.com/kubecub/kubecub/tree/main/.github/ISSUE_TEMPLATE) for issue reporters.
+To make the issue details as standard as possible, we setup an [ISSUE TEMPLATE](https://github.com/telepace/telepace/tree/main/.github/ISSUE_TEMPLATE) for issue reporters.
 You can find three kinds of issue templates there: question, bug report and feature request.
 Please **BE SURE** to follow the instructions to fill fields in template.

 **There are a lot of cases when you could open an issue:**

 + bug report
 + feature request
-+ kubecub performance issues
++ telepace performance issues
 + feature proposal
 + feature design
 + help wanted
 + doc incomplete
 + test improvement
-+ any questions on kubecub project
++ any questions on telepace project
 + and so on

-Also, we must be reminded when submitting a new question about kubecub, please remember to remove the sensitive data from your post.
+Also, we must be reminded when submitting a new question about telepace, please remember to remove the sensitive data from your post.
 Sensitive data could be password, secret key, network locations, private business data and so on.

 #### Commit Rules

-Actually in kubecub, we take two rules serious when committing:
+Actually in telepace, we take two rules serious when committing:

 **🥇 Commit Message:**

 Commit message could help reviewers better understand what the purpose of submitted PR is.
 It could help accelerate the code review procedure as well.
 We encourage contributors to use **EXPLICIT** commit message rather than ambiguous message.
 In general, we advocate the following commit message type:

-We use [Semantic Commits](https://www.conventionalcommits.org/en/v1.0.0/) to make it easier to understand what a commit does and to build pretty change kubecub.
+We use [Semantic Commits](https://www.conventionalcommits.org/en/v1.0.0/) to make it easier to understand what a commit does and to build pretty change telepace.
 Please use the following prefixes for your commits:

 + `docs: xxxx`.
 For example, "docs: add docs about storage installation".
 + `feature: xxxx`.For example, "feature: make result show in sorted order".